Jiffy mix: History

 Chelsea Milling Company is a family-operated company with roots in the flour milling business dating back to 1802.
-Originally a commercial operation that sold only to other businesses, its first baking mix designed for sale to consumers was created in the spring of 1930 by then-owner Mabel White Holmes.
-At the time, it was marketed as a way to make biscuits that was "so easy even a man could do it."
+Originally a commercial operation that sold only to other businesses, its first baking mix designed for sale to consumers was developed in the spring of 1930 by owner Mabel White Holmes.
+Reportedly inspired by unappetizing biscuits made by the single father of a friend of her sons, it was marketed as a way to make biscuits that was "so easy even a man could do it."

 Operations

-Most of the company's products are handled, processed and produced in-house, which includes grain storage, the grinding of grains into flour, product mixing and box manufacturing.
+Most of the company's products are handled, processed, and produced in-house, which includes grain storage, the grinding of grains into flour, product mixing, and box manufacturing.
 Equipment repair is typically performed by company personnel.
 A significant amount of product ingredients are sourced from Michigan-raised crops, including "most of the wheat and some of the sugar."
 Some sugar and shortening is imported from the states of Illinois and Indiana.
-The company began offering free tours of its facilities and operations to the public in the 1960s, and continues to do so today.
+The company began offering free tours of its facilities and operations to the public in the 1960s, which ceased in 2020 with the COVID-19 pandemic.
+The company has created three videos for "virtual tours" of the facility which are available for viewing on their website.

 Expansion

 In 2008, the company began expansion into the food service and institutional industries due to a decline in the home-baking products market.
 In 2015, this expansion effort was significantly increased, in order to better-enable the company to fulfill the needs of these industries and markets.
-Expansion plans were in part based upon company projections predicting that many company employees will be retiring between 2006 and 2018.
-In 2015, 173 of the company's employees are qualified for retirement.
+Expansion plans were in part based upon company projections predicting that many company employees would be retiring between 2006 and 2018.
+In 2015, 173 of the company's employees were qualified for retirement.
 Expansion plans include the introduction and implementation of more modern equipment, which requires fewer personnel to operate, and an increased capacity for storage.
 In 2013, as part of the plans to keep the company moving forward into the future, a new research and development facility was built that cost over $6 million.
-The company plans for the expansions to conclude by fall 2017.
+The company planned for the expansions to conclude by fall 2017.
 In 2013, Chelsea Milling Company produced 180 million boxes of Jiffy mix during their busy season, which runs from September through January.